Neck Block Shift

-This article is intended to draw attention to what I believe to be an intrinsic design flaw found in many acoustic guitars.
-In my experience, the most dramatic negative results of this flaw have been seen in center soundhole, X-braced, 12-string guitars.
 However, as I hope to demonstrate, neck block shift can be an issue regardless of where the soundhole is located, regardless of brand, and regardless of the number of strings involved.

 1996 Guild D25-12 NT

 I have stated many, many times that I believe it is just a matter of time before a given traditionally-built acoustic guitar will require a neck reset.
-I have also stated that I do not believe this should be the case!
+I have also stated that I do not believe this should continue to be the case!
 I believe it is entirely possible to construct an acoustic guitar that never requires a neck reset.
 For all my scientific friends out there who lovingly wait to pounce on my spurious claims, I realize this is entirely unprovable, thus it will remain a theory on my part, because "never" is not an experienceable, measurable occurrence. :-)

 In short, there are two primary factors that contribute to the need for a neck reset: